FanStory.com - The Stolen Bikesby papa55mike

 "I know who's stealing the bikes.
 Do you know the Hagar's that live on the corner of Infirmary and State Street?"

 "Yes, sir.
 Junior and his older brother Tim.
 They love to torment me because I don't have a Father.
-I don't see them much anymore."
+I haven't seen them lately."

 "They've taken up new habits, like stealing everybody blind.
 I heard them talking about selling all these bikes at a flea market in New Lebanon."